mrmoses/lyl/README.md

 # Lose Your Lemmings

-This project is the result of the IGDAChicago Game Jam 2012.
+This project is the result of the [http://igdachicago.com/](IGDA Chicago) [http://igdachicago.com/chicago-game-jam-2/](Game Jam 2012).

 Lose Your Lemmings is a HTML5, online multilpayer game built by 6 people in ~30 hours at IGDA Chicago Game Jam 2012.